 4. Spray on Clothing for Extended Wear

-Perfume lingers longer on clothing compared to skin.
-Lightly mist your clothing, scarves, or even your hair to enable the fragrance to last the day.
-However, do not apply it on fragile fabrics such as silk since certain perfumes are likely to mark them.
+Perfume tends to linger longer on clothing than on skin.
+Lightly mist your clothes, scarves, or even your hair to help the fragrance last throughout the day.
+However, avoid applying it to delicate fabrics such as silk, as some perfumes may leave marks.

 Applying several products that have the same fragrance can extend longevity.
 Consider using: